 Jurisdiction Does Not Always Mean the Case Should Stay

 Having jurisdiction is one thing.
 Being the right place to hear the case is another.
-This statute gives Arizona courts the discretion to decline jurisdiction at any point if they determine another state would serve the respondent better.
+This statute gives courts the discretion to decline jurisdiction at any point if they determine another state would serve the respondent better.
+The concept of an inconvenient forum applies here, much like it does in other areas of law where jurisdiction and venue are separate questions.

 A court of this state that has jurisdiction under section 14-12203 to appoint a guardian or issue a protective order may decline to exercise its jurisdiction if it determines at any time that a court of another state is a more appropriate forum.

 A.R.S. § 14-12206(A)If the court does decline, it can either dismiss the case or stay it.
-The court may also set conditions, including requiring that a new petition be filed promptly in the other state so the respondent is not left without protection during the transition.
+The court may also set conditions.
+For example, it may require that a new petition be filed promptly in the other state so the respondent is not left without protection during the transition.

 Nine Factors the Court Considers